Duszed/Nomad-Aerospace-Flight-Systems/SPECS.md

 > **This file is the single source of truth.** Every other document, comment,
 > diagram, and code constant in this repository defers to the values below.
 > If any file disagrees with SPECS.md, that file is wrong.
-> no SIM/cellular connectivity used; all field data routes through the Nomad ground gateway

 ## Aircraft